Kitty Kirkpatrick

-Katherine Aurora "Kitty" Kirkpatrick (9 April 1802 - 2 March 1889) was a British woman of Anglo-Indian descent best known as a muse of the Scottish philosopher Thomas Carlyle.
+Katherine Aurora "Kitty" Phillipps (' Kirkpatrick; 9 April 1802 - 2 March 1889) was a British woman of Anglo-Indian descent best known as a muse of the Scottish philosopher Thomas Carlyle, in several of his novels.
 Born in India to a British father and Princess Khair-un-Nissa of Hyderabad, who was likely of Persian descent, Kirkpatrick moved to England at a young age.
-She met Carlyle and served as his muse for several of his novels.
-Kirkpatrick's story has been the subject of renewed interest by 21st-century historians, most notable William Dalrymple.